E-commerce

 1. Scope and method: tested URLs, tools, dates, environments (mobile, desktop, markets).

-2. Quantified findings: LCP, INP, CLS values or available equivalents, with screenshots or exports.
+2. Quantified findings: LCP, INP, CLS values or equivalent available, with screenshots or exports.

 3. Cause hypotheses: linked to named resources (files, scripts, apps) when verifiable.